 Blackberry plants come in either erect or trailing varieties.
 Upright blackberry plants have a sturdy central stalk called a cane and grew in soil or potted containers.
 The trailing variety establishes a bush-like growth pattern.
 Both types develop root systems that travel underground and sprout new sucker plants.
 When beginning a blackberry crop, plant young shoots in warm soil at a depth sufficient to prevent root binding.
 Space plants are at least two feet apart and row six to seven feet apart.

 The plants typically produce fruit during the second year.
 Once done producing fruit for the year, the stalks of the cane variety die and create new canes.
 Having rapid growth patterns comparable to weeds, blackberry plants require pruning during the fall.
 Thin existing bushes or canes and remove any sucker plants sprouting in undesirable locations.
 The fruit-bearing process begins with small, white flowers that transform into the berry.
 Blackberries mature from red to a rich purple, black color when ripe.
 When mature, the berries quickly drop or detach from the plant.

 Homemade Blackberry Cobbler

 1/2 cup flour

 Mix flour and milk until you have a paste.
-Pour sugar and berries over paste.
-Put chips of butter over top (or drizzle)...add vanilla ice cream for a mouth watering dessert.
+Pour sugar and berries over the paste.
+Put chips of butter over the top (or drizzle)...add vanilla ice cream for a mouth-watering dessert.

 Buy your blackberry plants and grow your own organic berries from Tn Nursery